New Seekers

 All military actions of the Warsaw Pact officially cease on 1st April.

-Graham Greene, author of the novels Brighton Rock, The Heart Of The Matter and Travels With My Aunt, dies in Vevey, Switzerland on 3rd April.
+Graham Greene, author of the novels Brighton Rock, The Heart Of The Matter and Travels With My Aunt, dies in Vevey, Switzerland on 3rd April, aged 86.

 Israeli Housing Minister, Ariel Sharon, announces on 10th April that Israel will expand its settlements in occupied Arab territories.